 I’m a psychologist in Austin, Texas.
 I’m especially interested in the psychology of how we perceive and manage all kinds of risks and opportunities, from personal to planetary, and how we go about creating our lives.

 I’ve specialized for most of my professional career in Obsessive Compulsive Disorder and related issues of perfectionism, procrastination, underachievement and burnout.

 I live with my husband, Michael Tobis, and my cat, Rover, “the cat who thinks she is a dog”.
-We’ve recently moved closer to the Barton Creek Greenbelt, and I’m now swimming in the cold spring-fed pool nearly every morning.
+Last year we moved closer to the Barton Creek Greenbelt, and I’m now swimming in the cold spring-fed pool nearly every morning.
 I especially enjoy making, sharing and seeing photographs.